 What is the relation of the clear light mind (’od-gsal)?
 The clear light mind is the subtlest level of mind.
-That’s what actually continues moment to moment to moment.
-That’s what continues all the way into enlightenment.
-What are the qualities of this?
+That’s what actually continues moment to moment to moment and what continues all the way into enlightenment.
 The clear light mind has the qualities that we would call Buddha-nature.
-So what are some qualities of it?
+What are some qualities of it?
 There are some qualities that are going to abide, remain the same.
 For instance, the main thing is that the clear light mind has the ability to understand, to know things.
 That’s always going to be the same.
-Because it can understand, because we can know things, we can become a Buddha.
-If there wasn’t mind, if there wasn’t that aspect of being able to know, how can you become a Buddha?
-How can you help anybody?
+Because it can understand and because we can know things, we can become a Buddha.
+If there wasn’t mind, if there wasn’t that aspect of being able to know, how could we become a Buddha?
+How could we help anybody?

-The other thing that remains all the time is the voidness (emptiness) of the clear light mind: it doesn’t exist in some impossible way.
+The other thing that remains all the time is the voidness (emptiness) of the clear light mind: It doesn’t exist in some impossible way.
 Voidness means an absence of impossible ways of existing.
-It doesn’t exist encapsulated in plastic, as a thing that never will change, that belongs to “me,” “my” clear light mind – this type of thing.
-It doesn’t exist in some impossible way.
+It doesn’t exist encapsulated in plastic, as a thing that never will change, that belongs to “me,” “my” clear light mind, this type of thing.
 Because it doesn’t exist in an impossible way when we are in samsara, it also doesn’t exist in an impossible way when we are enlightened.
-It is the same.
 The voidness is the same.
 Because it is voidness, it can be developed into a Buddha-mind.

 Now, what develops?
 What are the evolving factors?
 There are many ways of discussing this.
-We have basic factors, for instance again, clear light’s ability to understand.
+We have basic factors, for instance, clear light’s ability to understand.
 Well, that understanding can be developed more and more and more.
 We all basically have the ability to understand; that ability is there all the time, but it can be developed more and more and more.
-We have a certain amount of positive force (bsod-nams) – sometimes translated as “merit,” but that’s a strange word.
-There’s positive force there, and that positive force can be developed more and more and more, so we have the positive force to be able to actually help everybody.
+We have a certain amount of positive force (bsod-nams), which is sometimes translated as “merit,” but that’s a strange word.
+There’s positive force there, and that positive force can be developed more and more and more so that we have the positive force to actually help everybody.

-We can speak also in terms of body, speech, and mind.
+We can also speak in terms of body, speech and mind.
 With that clear light mind, there is a certain type of energy that supports it.
-Because there is subtlest life-supporting energy, which is some physical component, we have a body.
-We have a body, a samsaric body.
+Because there is subtlest life-supporting energy, which is some physical component, we have a body, a samsaric body.
 We could have a body as a Buddha.
 It’s a basic factor.
 There’s some physical aspect that can develop, that can grow more and more.
-That energy radiates out, it communicates – that’s communication, that’s speech, in the most general sense.
-Because that energy radiates out, as a Buddha we will be able to communicate with everybody in the fullest way.
-We will be able to help everybody in the fullest way, because that energy – the basic factor is that the clear light mind has some energy and that energy radiates out.
+That energy radiates out; it communicates – that’s communication, that’s speech, in the most general sense.
+Because that energy radiates out, as a Buddha, we will be able to communicate with everybody in the fullest way.
+We will be able to help everybody in the fullest way because that energy – the basic factor is that the clear light mind has some energy – and that energy radiates out.

 Because we have these aspects of how the mind works – the clear light mind works – that enables us to become a Buddha, because we can develop the qualities of these so that they function fully like that of a Buddha.
 That’s Buddha-nature.
-And now these things are clouded over with our confusion, with our thinking in a limited way: me, me, me.
-And because it’s clouded over with confusion then they don’t function in their fullest way.
-But that confusion is like the clouds in the sky.
-If you clear away the clouds – clouds aren’t part of the sky, they are just temporary, they pass.
-This is what we work on with the four noble truths – to get rid of those clouds, because the basic nature has all these qualities, and if the clouds weren’t there they would function fully.
-We have to give it a boost.
+However, these things are clouded over with our confusion, with our thinking in a limited way: me, me, me.
+Because they’re clouded over with confusion, they don’t function in their fullest way, but that confusion is like the clouds in the sky.
+If we clear away the clouds… clouds aren’t part of the sky; they are just temporary, and they pass.
+This is what we work on with the four noble truths to get rid of those clouds because the basic nature has all these qualities, and if the clouds weren’t there, they would function fully.
+We have to give them a boost.

 Please don’t get confused when we speak about these evolving Buddha-nature factors in the mind of a worm.
-First of all, we are talking about a mental continuum that happens, in this particular life time, to have a worm body.
+First of all, we are talking about a mental continuum that happens, in this particular lifetime, to have a worm body.
 It is not a worm forever.
 Now, as a worm, it is very limited.
-It has the Buddha-nature, so it is able to tell food from a rock – it’s able to see the information of a colored shape and know that it is food – but that doesn’t mean that its mind is clear.
-It knows its job in the sense that it knows how to eat, it knows how to produce babies, knows how to run away if there’s danger.
+It has Buddha-nature, so it is able to tell food from a rock – it’s able to see the information of a colored shape and know that it is food – but that doesn’t mean that its mind is clear.
+It knows its job in the sense that it knows how to eat; it knows how to produce babies; it knows how to run away if there’s danger.
 That’s much simpler.

 Does the worm have disturbing emotions?
 Probably, yes.
 We’d have to say that it does.
 From a Buddhist point of view, it certainly has naivety; it certainly doesn’t understand on a deep level what is going on.
 We can’t teach the worm to meditate.
 Does the worm have anger?
 I don’t know.
-A worm certainly has fear, otherwise it wouldn’t run away if there is danger – when we try to pick it up and it curls and it does all sorts of things to try to get away from it.
+A worm certainly has fear; otherwise, it wouldn’t run away if there is danger; for instance, when we try to pick it up, it curls and does all sorts of things to try to get away.

-From the Buddhist point of view, it is only on the basis of a precious human rebirth that you can attain liberation or enlightenment, because with a precious human rebirth, with all the qualities of it, we don’t have too much suffering or too little suffering.
-If you have too little suffering, you don’t care, you don’t have any motivation – one of these heavenly realms.
-If you have too much suffering, like in the hell realms or starving in a war zone, you can’t think to do spiritual practice – you just want to survive.
-It is only precious human life that has that ability.
+From the Buddhist point of view, it is only on the basis of a precious human rebirth that we can attain liberation or enlightenment, because with a precious human rebirth, with all the qualities of it, we don’t have too much suffering or too little suffering.
+If we have too little suffering, we don’t care, we don’t have any motivation, as in one of these heavenly realms.
+If we have too much suffering, like in the hell realms or starving in a war zone, we can’t think to do spiritual practice; we just want to survive.
+It is only a precious human life that has that ability.